 Method 2: Adjust from the Edit selling price pop – up

-Step 1: In the Selling price section, displayed in the Product list, click on the pen icon as shown below.
+Step 1: At the Selling price column, displayed in the Product list, click on the pen icon as shown below.

-Step 2: The system will display the Edit selling price pop – up, please enter the selling price and select OK to update the new price.
+The system will display the Update selling price pop–up, please enter the selling price and select Save to update the new price.

 2. Adjust price of product list